owncast/owncast.github.io/docs/api/webhooks.md

 - **type** gives information about what kind of event it is (one of the types from the table above).
 - **eventData** gives more information on the event.
 The structure of `eventData` is different for each `type`.

+Every `eventData` also includes a `status` object describing the current stream state and a `serverURL` string identifying the server that sent the event.
+The one exception is `FEDIVERSE_ENGAGEMENT_FOLLOW`, which carries `serverURL` but no `status`.

 Examples of what `eventData` to expect for each event type are below.

 ## Webhook Examples